 In many scenarios, interventions are the reason people decide to seek treatment.
 Interventions should involve close loved ones such as family members or friends.
 Many people who decide to plan an intervention include a professional interventionist.
 A professional drastically increases the chances of a positive outcome.
 The professional interventionist, or social worker, does not only help with planning the intervention, but they can assist with the psychological aspects of an intervention.

 Basic Intervention Guidelines

 Interventions involve discipline and a well-thought-out plan.
 Since each person’s situation may be drastically different, it is essential to cater the intervention to your specific circumstance.
 The following fundamentals of an intervention can help in planning a successful intervention:

 A plan is the most critical part of an intervention.
 Interventions can be unpredictable.
 When developing a plan, consider any potential possibilities and have a plan for each.
 Since interventions are highly emotional for each person involved, stick to the plan to help the meeting go as smoothly as possible.

 The goal of an intervention is to help a loved one decide to seek treatment.
-Therefore, it is vital you and your intervention team understands what you are asking of your loved one.
+Therefore, it is vital you and your intervention team understand what you are asking of your loved one.
 Understand what the recovery process looks like.
 Understand how addiction develops and what it takes to beat it.
 Contact your local Kansas rehabilitation centers and ask about the process of hiring an interventionist.

 Create a team